free office software

 Free online office alternatives

 The alternative to downloading an office suite is to use one of the many online options.
 With these, there's no installation to worry about, you can store your work online, and easily collaborate with others.
-The obvious flipside is you must be online for them to work.
+The obvious flipside is that you have to be online for them to work.

 Microsoft Office for the web